 My PhD focusses on structural stigma within the free school meal system in England, and I am specifically interested in how this affects the ability of families to be active agents in their own lives.
 The work is situated amongst austerity and welfare cuts which have hit those in poverty, particularly children, the hardest.

-My field work consisted of telephone conversations with parents and caregivers using a participatory, co-production research philosophy, to explore how free school meal families experienced the Department for Education voucher scheme.
-The aim was to gain a deeper understanding of how both parent and child agency was affected, and how structural systems in England stigmatise those in poverty.
+The field work took place during Covid-19 restrictions and has been viewed through the lens of the temporary policy changes which provided free school meal support for children whilst they were not attending school, through a voucher scheme.
+My field work consisted of telephone conversations with parents and caregivers using a participatory, co-production research philosophy, to explore how free school meal families experienced the Department for Education-led voucher scheme.
+The aim was to gain a deeper understanding of how both parent and child agency was affected, and how structural systems in England produce and replicate stigma against those in poverty.

 My wider research interests include:

 - Holiday hunger and holiday food and activity schemes

 - Participatory research